grpc/proposal/A14-channelz.md

 ### Channel Data

-Channels include data about themselves, notably their initial parameters and their call stats.
+Channels and Subchannels include data about themselves, notably their initial parameters and their call stats.
 Currently the data includes:

 * Channel state ( See: connectivity-semantics-and-api.md )
+* Channel trace
 * Channel target, if applicable.
-Subchannels may not have a target
 * Number of calls starts, succeeded, and failed.
 Note this is slightly different than the number of streams.
 See the Socket Data section.
 * Time of the last call started.

-In general, each piece of data included is specific to the channel itself and NOT of its subchannels.
+In general, each piece of data included is specific to the channel itself and NOT of its descendent channels.
 This is to say that an ancestor channel is not an aggregator for descendent channels.
-The target of a channel may be different from that of its parent, or not present at all.
+The target of a channel or subchannel may be different from that of its parent, or not present at all.
 The channel state may be different from the ancestor channel state.
 The number of calls started, succeeded, and failed should reflect if calls were specifically tied to the channel.

 The number of calls started, succeeded, and failed on a channel gives insight into the activity of the channel.
 Subtracting the number of failed and